-The following options are available to cover your cost of attendance balance (after financial aid is applied, if applicable).
+The following options are available to cover the balance of your Cost of Attendance (after any financial aid is posted to your account).
 You can pay in several ways:

-- Family savings or current income.
-(Pay the USC Cashier's Office directly)
+- From savings or current income.
+(Pay the USC Cashier's Office directly.)

-- With the USC Payment Plan, which enables students to establish a line of credit for tuition, fees, university housing and other student expenses.
+- With the USC Payment Plan, which enables students to establish an interest-free line of credit for tuition, fees, university housing and other student expenses.
 The plan is billed in five monthly installments per semester.
-There is a fee of $40.
+There is an application fee is $50.
 For more information, visit the Student Financial Services website.

-- With the USC Pre-payment Plan which allows you to prepay up to five years of full-time tuition and mandatory fees for students who have been admitted to the university.
+- With the USC Pre-payment Plan, which allows participants to prepay up to five years of full-time tuition and mandatory fees for students who have been admitted to the university.
 For more information, visit the Student Financial Services website.

-- If you choose to take out loans for all or part of the family contribution, start with the Federal Direct Parent PLUS Loan.
-It has a low fixed interest rate (currently 7.9%), requires no collateral and does not impose an early repayment penalty.
+- If you choose to take out loans for all or part of the family contribution, start with the Federal Direct Parent PLUS Loan which requires no collateral and does not impose an early repayment penalty.

-- If (and only if) the parents were declined for the Federal Direct Parent PLUS Loan, the student may take out an additional Federal Direct Unsubsidized Stafford Loan to cover part of the family contribution.
+- If (and only if) the parents are declined for the Federal Direct Parent PLUS Loan, may a student borrow an additional Federal Direct Unsubsidized Stafford Loan to cover part of the family contribution.

 STUDENT PRIVATE FINANCING

-In most cases, students who choose to use private financing to cover all, or part, of the family contribution will need a credit-worthy co-borrower.
-Applying with a credit-worthy co-borrower may substantially reduce interest and fees on a private financing loan.
-For more information, see the Private Financing section of this website.
+In most cases, students who use private financing to cover all or part of the family contribution will need to apply with a credit-worthy co-borrower.
+Doing so may substantially reduce interest and fees on a private loan.
+For more information, visit the Private Financing section of this website.